AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/any_conditional.doc.md

 static_assert(std::same_as<Select::Page<0, 0>, IfFalse>);
 ```

-- The template member `Mold` of `Select` is a function that returns `IfTrue` if the value results of the arguments can all be evaluated as `true`.
+- The template member `Mold` of `Select` is a function that returns `IfTrue` if the value result of any of its arguments can be evaluated as `true`.
 Otherwise, it returns `IfFalse`.

 ```C++